 - Claimed abstraction in art is rarely, if ever, abstract.
 Why?
 Because there simply and rationally can be no such thing as non-narrative or non-representational art.
 Yes, you read that correctly.
 A smear of orange color is a smear of orange color, and can represent a smear of orange color.
 That smear, or dot on a piece of paper, also has a narrative, and that narrative is, ‘smear/dot on a canvas.’
 Yes, that is a narrative, but its utter banality and bereftness points out just how creatively barren said work is.
 Imagine the mind that could create, or be fascinated by, such an inane display of so-called skill and talent, and such a ridiculous narrative thread.
 It might take a few seconds to craft, but only a few thousandths of a second to grasp.
 Art is a form of communication, but a higher form of communication than mere language; therefore the skill in which the communication is laid out is essential to its determination of excellence.
 Art is a verb, the how an idea is communicated — not the idea (the noun) itself.

 - One can, as do many of Marla’s buyers, imbue anything one wants into the painting/artwork, but while great art constructs no (or few) boundaries, what it can do is give linkage to imbue, a bit, of non-obvious things into itself — but not the whole thing.
 If the whole thing can be imbued there is no reason to work at art — the whole rationale behind found art.
-This displaces the creative impulse from being mostly on the artist and slightly on the percipient to being 100% on the percipient.
+This displaces the creative impulse from being mostly on the artist and slightly on the percipient to being 100 percent on the percipient.
 So, if the percipient of the claimed artwork is doing all the creative heavy lifting with imbuement, what exactly is left for the so-called artist to do?
 This folly, naturally, sunders art from the realms of skill and craft.
 Art that works on multiple levels of interpretation is usually a deeper and more profound work.
 Claimed art that has infinite levels of interpretation is a scam, because, logically, if something means everything it means nothing.

 - Intent in art means nothing.
 One can claim they intended something, but so what, if it fails that claimed intent?
 Since there is no true way of knowing what an artist intended, intent itself has no bearing on the art.
 The art work is all that is required; that someone was going through a divorce at the time, had gall stones, was pro or con a certain political position, or was squabbling over a real-estate transaction, might be interesting, but those facts are just as likely non-factors as factors.
 This false idea, of intent having stature in art, also allows for absurdities being propounded about certain art and artists — like Pollock’s drip paintings somehow representing the nuclear age because they somehow were supposed to represent the whirl of the atomic shell.